troglobit/finit/doc/config.md

         tty [12345] /dev/ttyAMA0 115200 noclear vt220
 ```

-  The second variant is for using an external getty, like agetty or the
+  The second `tty` syntax variant is for using an external getty, like
-  BusyBox getty.
+  agetty or the BusyBox getty.

   By default both variants *clear* the TTY and *wait* for the user to
   press enter before starting getty.